Dialog Box

-Your GP is usually the first person you go to if you have symptoms.
-If your doctor suspects ovarian cancer, there are several tests they can perform to help decide whether your symptoms are due to ovarian cancer or other causes.
-They will examine you, ask about your symptoms and possibly order a CA125 blood test and an ultrasound.
-They may also want to do an internal vaginal examination to see if your uterus and ovaries feel normal.
+They will examine you, ask about your symptoms and possibly order tests such as a CA125 blood test and an ultrasound.
+As an additional check for ovarian cancer, they may also want to do an internal vaginal examination to see if your uterus and ovaries feel normal.
 If you prefer, you can ask for a female doctor to do this.
 It is your choice: do not be afraid to ask.

 The CA125 blood test is looking for a specific type of protein or a tumour marker called CA125.
 This protein is often higher than normal in women with ovarian cancer.